apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 source using this new framework.
 It was built while implementing the [Flink batch source](https://github.com/apache/flink-connector-cassandra/commit/72e3bef1fb9ee6042955b5e9871a9f70a8837cca) for [Cassandra](https://cassandra.apache.org/_/index.html).
-If you are interested in contributing or migrating connectors, this blog post is for you!.
+If you are interested in contributing or migrating connectors, this blog post is for you!

 ## Implementing the source components